Have you ever wondered how search engines get their results in their search index?

 The answer: Through web crawlers.

-You can find out what web crawlers are and how they work here.
+In this articel you'll find out what web crawlers are and how they work.

 What is a web crawler?

 A web crawler is a computer program that searches the Internet (also www or world wide web) and examines websites.
 Other terms for web crawlers are:

 - Spiders (because they wander figuratively through the worldwide web),

 - Robot (because the machine works automatically) or

 Search engines use web crawlers to automatically analyze pages and add them to their index.
 Analyzing a page is called crawling (because the small spiders crawl from one URL to another across the wide web).